-Automated tube voltage selection enabled by Siemens Healthineers CARE kV can be used for multiple clinical applications, with one of the most beneficial being contrastenhanced scans with lower radiation dose but with consistent image quality.
+Automated tube voltage selection enabled by Siemens Healthineers CARE kV can be used for multiple clinical applications, with one of the most beneficial being contrast-enhanced scans with lower radiation dose but with consistent image quality.

-This is an established method that is currently being used in clinical routine and that can help to reduce the radiation dose significantly.
+This is an established method that is currently being used in clinical routine and that can help to reduce the radiation dose required.
 Overall, tube potentials between 70 and 100 kVp have been shown as most effective for clinical contrast CT examinations, depending on the specific situation.

-With the advent of CT scanners with X-ray tubes powerful enough to produce high mA at low kV (e.g. SOMATOM Force and SOMATOM Drive), the same physical behavior of X-rays and iodine contrast agent can be used in clinical routine to reduce the amount of contrast agent instead of radiation dose.
+With the advent of CT scanners with X-ray tubes powerful enough to produce high mA at low kV (e.g. SOMATOM go.
+Platform, SOMATOM Edge Plus, SOMATOM X.platform, SOMATOM Drive and SOMATOM Force, NAEOTOM Alpha), the same physical behavior of X-rays and iodine contrast agent can be used in clinical routine to reduce the amount of contrast agent instead of radiation dose.